aalhouss/Udemy-tailwind/readme.md

 # Simple Tailwind CSS Starter

-This is an extremley simple setup to develop Tailwind projects.
+(Brad Traversy course , will be used for references later ) This is an extremley simple setup to develop Tailwind projects.
 This will be used in my Tailwind From Scratch course.

 ## Usage